gwillz/PyVicon/README.md

 9. Trigger the Flash-Sync again - end of the dataset
 10. Stop the camera recording
 11. Wait or force close the batch file
-12. Check the _data_ folder, that the objects are all recorded
+12. Check the _raw_data_ folder, that the objects are all recorded

 ## 3 Additional
 ### 3.1 Flash Sync Circuit